 How scores are calculated

-- Gather findings — All code review findings from the past 90 days are grouped by developer and domain.
+- Gather findings — All findings from Advanced code review specialist agents over the past 90 days are grouped by developer and domain.

 - Normalize — For each developer in each domain,